 Garages and permanent outbuildings

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.

+Outside areas and boundaries

+Repair category 1

-Outside areas and boundaries Repair category 2 Notes You should verify with your conveyancer the extent of the boundaries attaching to the property.
-Future maintenance should be anticipated to boundary walling, external steps and pathways.
+Notes The boundaries appear reasonably well defined and are in adequate condition.
+Regular maintenance will be required.
+You should verify with your conveyancer the extent of the boundaries attaching to the property.